What is type 1 diabetes?

 Our doctors will evaluate your child for type 1 diabetes if they are admitted to the emergency department and show signs and symptoms of diabetes.
 They will perform blood tests to evaluate the levels of sugar and acid in your child's blood.

 If your child's blood sugar levels are only mildly elevated, your child may receive fluids through an IV, followed by one to two injections of insulin.
-The next day, we recommend families come to the Barbara Davis Center for Childhood Diabetes for education and training on how to manage new diabetes.
+The next day, we recommend families receive education and training on how to manage newly diagnosed diabetes at either the Barbara Davis Center for Childhood Diabetes at the Anschutz Campus or our Colorado Springs Diabetes Center.

 However, if your child's blood sugar and acid levels are very high, our doctors will provide fluids and insulin through an IV and admit them to our hospital for one or two days.
-The day after discharge, we recommend your family come to the Center for new diabetes education.
+The day after discharge, we recommend your family come to one of the diabetes centers for diabetes education.

 How is type 1 diabetes treated?